MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

    - Serving gold layer of medallion architecture to Power BI reports via the DirectLake feature.

-   - Ad hoc data science explorations in T-SQL format or Python.
+   - Improvised data science explorations in T-SQL format or Python.

    - Early prototyping for data warehouse entities.